sosuisen/jukdoc-ee/README.md

 These tools were initially developed in Python and later ported to Java.
 Writing parsers and handling string processing was straightforward in Java.
 Additionally, using exec-maven-plugin allowed for command-line execution of the Maven project in a Python-like manner, making it convenient.

-# Use Cases and Related Works
+# Use Cases and Related Work

 The primary purpose of Jukdoc is onboarding training.
 In this context, users are often required to review specific documents thoroughly.